IEC-61400-15/eya_def/eya_def_tools/README.md

 and `git push`.
 Note that some hooks related to formatting (e.g.
 `requirements-txt-fixer` and `trailing-whitespace`) will auto-fix files but return an error on doing so.
 In these cases the fixed files need to be staged again and the commit attempt repeated.
-It should then pass the second time.

 If you want to run `pre-commit` manually on all files in the repository, including all the hooks, execute the following command.